Skip advert

 What is an executive car?

 This was once a very straightforward question to answer.
-You had your executive saloons like the BMW 5 Series and Mercedes E-Class, then you had your compact executive saloons like the BMW 3 Series and Audi A4.
+You had your executive saloons, such as the BMW 5 Series and Mercedes E-Class, then you had your compact executive saloons, such as the BMW 3 Series.
 Today, the variety of options has multiplied.

-Cars such as the Peugeot 508, Skoda Superb and Volkswagen Arteon all have aspirations of upsetting the traditional executive car offerings like the Mercedes E-Class and BMW 5 Series.
-The best offer most of the necessary quality and tech, only really lacking the premium badge.
+Cars such as the Peugeot 508 and Skoda Superb all have aspirations of upsetting traditional executive car offerings such as the Mercedes E-Class and BMW 5 Series.
+The best of these models offer most of the necessary quality and tech, and only really lack the premium badge.

-Even without dipping into the SUV and crossover class where executive car buyers will increasingly find tempting options, there are more body styles available to the executive car buyer than ever.
-As well as the traditional saloons, there are the usual estate versions on offer and beyond that things start to get interesting.
+Even without dipping into the SUV class, where executive-car buyers will increasingly find tempting options, there are more body styles available to executive-car drivers than ever.
+As well as the traditional saloons, there are the usual estate versions on offer, and beyond that things start to get interesting.

-Two-door coupes such as the Audi A5 Coupe and BMW 4 Series offer similar engine ranges to their saloon counterparts for similar tax and running costs, while looking and driving that bit sharper.
+Two-door coupés such as the BMW 4 Series offer similar engine ranges to their saloon counterparts for similar tax and running costs, while looking and driving that bit sharper.
 Many also come in convertible guise for open-air motoring.
-Then there's the rise of the four or five-door coupe, typified by cars like the Audi A7 Sportback and BMW 4 Series Gran Coupe.
+Then there's the rise of the four or five-door coupé, typified by cars such as the Audi A7 Sportback and BMW 4 Series Gran Coupé.

-The usual cohort of German executive car manufacturers has other challengers too.
-There are now pure-electric models that qualify for executive car status as well such as the Tesla Model 3
+The usual cohort of German executive-car manufacturers now has plenty of other challengers to face, especially the incoming wave of pure-electric models that qualify for executive-car status, such as the Tesla Model 3

-With the executive car market so strongly reliant on business and company car buyers, EV powertrains are a huge draw because of the lower associated Benefit-In-Kind company car tax.
-Diesel and petrol powertrains are still popular for private buyers, but plug-in hybrid and electric drivetrains have become increasingly popular.
-Plug-in hybrid models such as the Audi A6 TFSI e and Mercedes E300 e can really cut your overheads and if you're willing to take the plunge into EV territory, the BMW i4, Polestar 2 and Tesla Model 3 offer sports car-rivalling straight-line performance, acres of space and super-low everyday running costs.
+With the executive-car market so strongly reliant on business and company car buyers, EV powertrains are a huge draw because of the lower associated Benefit-in-Kind company car tax.
+Diesel and petrol powertrains are still popular for private buyers, but plug-in hybrid and electric sales are starting to really gain momentum.
+If you're willing to take the plunge into EV territory, the BMW i4, Polestar 2 and Tesla Model 3 offer sports car-rivalling straight-line performance, acres of space and very low everyday running costs.

 Searching for something a bit more special?
 Read our list of the best luxury cars...